bridgecrewio/checkov/.github/PULL_REQUEST_TEMPLATE.md

 *Include a description of what makes it a violation and any relevant external links.*

 ### Fix
-*How do I fix the issue in code and/or in runtime?*
+*How does someone fix the issue in code and/or in runtime?*

-### Category
-Kubernetes, IAM, Networking, Storage, Compute, Public, Secrets, Supply Chain, Monitoring

-### Severity
-LOW, MEDIUM, HIGH, CRITICAL

 ## Checklist: